idiazroncero/huesos/README.md

 __Important:__ you need to `@import` dependencies before config.
 This is because many mixins of the third-party libraries (like Ritmo) are used for calculations on `_config.scss`.

 ## In the near future...
-- Addons with glitch, etc
 - Basic svg icon library
 - Journalistic "sumarios" using blockquotes (as a component)
+- Convert selectr to our CSS style
+- Animation / transition system with prefers-reduced-motion
+- Substitute ritmo.css with rems or similar